Autumnal Equinox Day 2017 and 2018

 Autumnal Equinox Day is associated with many traditions, so people in Japan have many ways to celebrate the holiday.

-Since Shibun no Hi has ties to Buddhism and Shintoism, many temples across Japan welcome visitors for celebratory events.
-The monks at temples can often tell visitors about their religion and the history of Shibun no Hi.
+Since Shubun no Hi has ties to Buddhism and Shintoism, many temples across Japan welcome visitors for celebratory events.
+The monks at temples can often tell visitors about their religion and the history of Shubun no Hi.
 At these temple festivals, Japanese people can enjoy botamochi with their family members or friends.
 Some temples also host classes for making botamochi.
-Children can also go to temple festivals to create crafts related to Shibun no Hi.
+Children can also go to temple festivals to create crafts related to Shubun no Hi.
 These temple festivals are usually free, so it is a good practice to leave a donation of food or money for the monks.

 Many people in Japan use Autumnal Equinox Day as an opportunity to travel and enjoy a short vacation.
 After visiting family graves, people will go to another city or nature area.
 The family home is also a common destination for many Japanese people.
 During Autumnal Equinox Day, traffic is congested and public transportation is full.

-It is common for Japanese people to reconnect with their families on Shibun no Hi.
+It is common for Japanese people to reconnect with their families on Shubun no Hi.
 All of the members of a family will often gather at a central location to enjoy a meal and tell stories.
-Shibun no Hi is a time of happiness, so only positive conversations are welcomed at these family reunions.
+Shubun no Hi is a time of happiness, so only positive conversations are welcomed at these family reunions.

 Visiting Shrines and Temples